Frequently Asked Questions

 If they aren’t home when you show up, how long do you wait?

 I usually spends 3-5 minutes knocking and ringing the doorbell, trying to get the attention of the occupants inside.
-If you prefer me to spend time waiting for your subject to enter or leave their location, consider the hourly rate stakeout service.
+If you have an evasive subject and prefer me to wait for them to enter or leave their location, consider the hourly rate stakeout service.

 What time of day do you usually serve people?